 UTC University Center

-Join us for UTC's 2nd annual RESEARCH Dialogues conference, celebrating Scholarship, Engagement, the Arts, Research, Creativity, and Humanities on campus.
+UTC's RESEARCH Dialogues conference celebrates Scholarship, Engagement, the Arts, Research, Creativity, and Humanities on campus.
 RESEARCH Dialogues showcases the scholarly and creative accomplishments of UTC’s undergraduate and graduate students, faculty, & staff.
-This year, the event features over 300 presenters and 3 fast-paced pitch competitions for faculty, grad students, and undergrads.
+In 2017, the event featured over 300 presenters and 3 fast-paced pitch competitions for faculty, grad students, and undergrads.

-Take a look at the 2017 online program to learn more about the event.
+Take a look at the 2017 online program to learn more about what to expect from the event.

 Research Dialogues BINGO